Avoid compulsory redundancies

 - to work compressed hours

-If it’s included in employment contracts you can ask employees to:
+If it's included in employment contracts you can agree with employees that they will:

 - stop working for a while (known as a 'temporary lay-off')